-Lisa Johnson is a Canadian painter living north of Toronto.
-Johnson graduated with honours from the Ontario College of Art and Design, where she also won the prestigious Mrs. W.O.
+Lisa Johnson, AOCA is a Canadian painter living north of Toronto.
+Johnson graduated with honours from the Ontario College of Art, where she also won the prestigious Mrs. W.O.
 Forsythe Award for 4th year women painters in 1996.
-Lisa Johnson’s work has been exhibited in numerous solo and group shows -- most recently at Art Toronto (Toronto International Art Fair) -- and over 250 of her works can be found in private and corporate collections in U.S.A., Europe and Canada
+Lisa Johnson’s work has been exhibited in numerous solo and group shows -- including Project Gallery, Toronto, Westland Gallery, London and Gurevich Fine Art, Winnipeg as well as at Art Toronto (Toronto International Art Fair).
+Over 300 of her works can be found in private and corporate collections in U.S.A., Europe and Canada.

 "She is a modern romantic poised halfway between the world of purely painterly dreams and visions of grand mysterious Canadian places." --Robert Kameczura, Chicago Big Shoulder's Magazine